alexkasema/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 A class Square that defines a square and inherits from Rectangle.
 The constructor must take 1 argument: size.
 The constructor of Rectangle must be called (by using super()).
+## 6-square.js
+A class Square that defines a square and inherits from Square of 5-square.js Create an instance method called charPrint(c) that prints the rectangle using the character c.
+	If c is undefined, use the character X.